Nana Mouskouri: Later years

 Mouskouri's 1991 English album, Only Love: The Best of Nana Mouskouri, became her best-selling release in the United States.
 She spent much of the 1990s touring the globe.
 Among her early 1990s albums were spiritual music, Gospel (1990), the Spanish-language Nuestras Canciones, the multilingual, Mediterranean-themed Côté Sud, Côté Coeur (1992), Dix Mille Ans Encore, Falling in Love Again: Great Songs From the Movies.
 Falling in Love featured two duets with Harry Belafonte.

 In 1993, Mouskouri recorded the album Hollywood.
 Produced by Michel Legrand it was a collection of famous songs from films, and served not only as a tribute to the world of cinema, but also as a personal reference to childhood memories of sitting with her father in his projection room in Crete.

-She recorded several more albums over 1996 and 1997, including the Spanish Nana Latina (which featured duets with Julio Iglesias and Mercedes Sosa), the English-language Return to Love, and the French pop classics, Hommages.
+She recorded several more albums in 1996 and 1997, including the Spanish Nana Latina (which featured duets with Julio Iglesias and Mercedes Sosa), the English-language Return to Love, and the French pop classics, Hommages.
 In 1997, she staged a high-profile Concert for Peace at the Cathedral of St. John the Divine in New York.
 This concert was later released as an album, and aired as a TV special on PBS in the United States.

 On 30 May 2013, Mouskouri was awarded an honorary degree by McGill University, Canada.